It can be terrifying for a dog owner to watch their canine companion breathing hard and struggling to catch their breath.

-Symptoms of heatstroke include glazed-over eyes, rapid heart rate, weakness, diarrhea, drooling, excessive thirst, bright or dark red/purple tinted tongue and gums, vomiting, seizures, and body temperatures above 104 degrees F.
+Symptoms of heatstroke include glazed-over eyes, rapid heart rate, weakness, diarrhea, drooling, excessive thirst, bright or dark red/purple tinted tongue, gums, vomiting, seizures, and body temperatures above 104 degrees F.

-It is always best to prevent heatstroke, rather than treat it, because once these symptoms are present, damage to the dog’s organs and cells has likely already began.
+It is always best to prevent heat stroke rather than treat it because once these symptoms are present, damage to the dog’s organs and cells has likely already begun.

 20. Injury / Pain

-However, many dogs will mask their pain, and display normal behaviors, such as wagging their tail and wanting to be touched.
+However, many dogs will mask their pain and display normal behaviors, such as wagging their tail and being touched.
 Internal injuries may also be difficult to see signs of.
-If you believe your pet is injured or in any kind of pain, take them to see a vet, as soon as you can.
+If you believe your pet is injured or in any pain, take them to see a vet as soon as you can.
 The sooner the source of the pain is located and treated, the better the outcome will often be.